consolidation/annotated-command/README.md

 ```
 The complete CommandInfo record with all of the annotation data is available, so you can, for example, add an option `--foo` to every command whose method is annotated `@fooable`.

-### Configuration Providers
+### CommandInfo Alterers

-A configuration provider is given an opportunity to inject values for arguments and options immediately before a command runs.
+CommandInfo alterers can adjust information about a command immediately before it is created.
+Typically, these will be used to supply default values for annotations custom to the command, or take other actions based on the interfaces implemented by the commandfile instance.
 ```
-public function
+public function alterCommandInfo(CommandInfo $commandInfo, $commandFileInstance);
 ```
-This happens prior to the `interact` phase, so values that exist in configuration will be used in preference to prompting the user whenver such values exist.

 ## Comparison to Existing Solutions